tc39/notes/es9/2018-03/mar-21.md

 DE: one is that it is not as terse as the current syntax.
 I think people like the current syntax, I don't know if people wants to reply in the queue.
 There's a lot of JavaScript programmer in the room.

 AK I dont know how we could do a really objective study on that.
 It just strikes me and I'm interested in WH would be OK with static blocks and NO static fields.
-I'm just trying to figoure out some middle-ground here.
+I'm just trying to figure out some middle-ground here.

 YK: I would personally be OK with that largely because the use cases that I care about are protocol cases where someone told you you gotta put that static thing in this.
 I also think that it addresses the issue of static / private ?